Tirore96/subject_reduction/README.md

  Print Assumptions OFT_cong.
  Print Assumptions subject_reduction_final.
  Print Assumptions subject_reduction_empty.
+ Print Assumptions OFT_not_error_struct.
 ```
 They print the additional axioms (besides standard CIC axioms) that our Subject Reduction theorem (Theorem 26 in the paper) relies on.
-Common for all three statements in the theorem, is that they rely only on functional extensionality, which is printed three times.
+Common for all three statements in the theorem, is that they rely only on functional extensionality, which is printed four times.

 To compile the proofs, run the command `make -f CoqMakefile` in the root of the directory.
 The expected output is:
 ```